11

 How to Fix / Troubleshooting

-Safety first: Turn off power to the furnace at the service switch and breaker before touching any wiring or components.
+Safety first: Turn off the power to the furnace at the service switch and circuit breaker before touching any wiring or components.

-• Verify power supply: Confirm the furnace service switch is ON and the breaker is not tripped.
-Reset the breaker once if needed.
+• Verify power supply: Confirm the furnace service switch is in the ON position and the circuit breaker is not tripped.
+Reset the circuit breaker once if needed.

 • Check door switch: Ensure the blower compartment door is fully closed and engaging the door safety switch on the control board bracket.

 • Inspect thermostat wiring: Remove the furnace front panel, locate the low-voltage terminal strip on the control board (R, C, W, Y, G).
-Make sure the W (heat call) and R wires are firmly attached and not broken.
+Ensure the W (heat call) and R wires are firmly attached and not broken.

 If the furnace still does not respond to a heat call and only shows code 11, the control board may not be processing the call and should be professionally tested.